Techshailesh/Python/Basics/Python_Sets.md

 Element extraction in SET:

-All that element extraction and slicing that we learned in the earlier videos will not apply to set.
+All that element extraction and slicing that we learned in the earlier data types will not apply to SET.

 Why?
 Because the sets do not have an index.